 This structure works best when some or all of the owners want that passive ownership, or if there are a large number of members – too many to all effectively manage the LLC.
 Another reason to choose a manager-managed structure is when members simply don’t have management skills.
 Having a great business idea and the capital to start a company does not necessarily mean that someone can run a company.
 In such cases, hiring professional managers can give the company a better chance of success.

-Step 4: File Articles of Organization with Virginia Secretary of State
+Step 4: File Articles of Organization with the Vermont Secretary of State

 Step 5: Create an Operating Agreement